tqtezos/stablecoin/docs/specification.md

 - Produces the given amounts of tokens to the wallets associated with the given addresses.

-- Each minting must happen atomically, si if one of them fails, then the whole operation must fail.
+- Each minting must happen atomically, so if one of them fails, then the whole operation must fail.

 - The operation must follow permission policies described above.

 - Receiving addresses must be whitelisted.

-- Sender must be master minter.
+- Sender must be minter.

-- The total amount of minted coins must not exceed the current minting allowance specified for each recepient individually.
+- The total amount of minted coins must not exceed the current minting allowance specified for each minter individually.

 - Minting allowance will decrease by the amount of tokens minted and increase the balance of receiver and total minted value.

 - Contract must not be paused.

-**burn (TBD)**
+**burn**

 Types
 ```